-Japanese-born painter Hiroshi Senju is noted worldwide for his sublime waterfall and cliff images, which are often monumental in scale.
-He combines a minimalist visual language rooted in Abstract Expressionism with ancient painting techniques unique to Japan.
+New York-based painter Hiroshi Senju (b.
+1958, Tokyo) is renowned worldwide for his sublime waterfall and cliff images, which are often monumental in scale.
+He combines a minimalist visual language rooted in Abstract Expressionism with elements of traditional Japanese painting.

-Hiroshi Senju was the first Asian artist to receive an Honorable Mention Award at the Venice Biennale (1995), and has participated in numerous exhibitions including the Beauty Project in 1996 at the Museum of Contemporary Art, London; The New Way of Tea, curated by Alexandra Munroe, at the Japan Society and the Asia Society in New York in 2002; Paintings on Fusuma at the Tokyo National Museum in 2003; and Frontiers Reimagined, a Collateral Event of the Venice Biennale curated and organized by Sundaram Tagore, in 2015.
-In 2017, he was awarded the Foreign Minister’s Commendation from the Japanese government for contributions to art and in the same year, he was honored with the Isamu Noguchi Award.
+Hiroshi Senju was the first Asian artist to receive an Honorable Mention Award at the Venice Biennale (1995), and has participated in numerous exhibitions including The New Way of Tea, curated by Alexandra Munroe, at the Japan Society and Asia Society, New York, 2002; Paintings on Fusuma at the Tokyo National Museum, 2003; and Frontiers Reimagined at the Venice Biennale, 2015.
+In 2021, Senju produced a monumental, site-specific fluorescent waterfall installation for the Art Institute of Chicago.
+It was on view for eight months in a gallery in the Asian wing designed by Pritzker Prize-winning architect Tadao Ando.
+The 50-foot wide folding screens are now part of the museum’s permanent collection.
+Among his many honors, Senju was awarded the Foreign Minister’s Commendation from the Japanese government for contributions to art in 2017, and in the same year, was honored with the Isamu Noguchi Award.

-Public installations include seventy-seven murals at Jukoin, a sub-temple of Daitokuji, a Zen Buddhist temple in Japan, and a large waterfall at Haneda Airport International Passenger Terminal in Tokyo.
-The Benesse Art Site of Naoshima Island also houses two large-scale installations.
+Notable public installations include seventy-seven murals at Juko-in, a sub-temple of Daitoku-ji, a Zen Buddhist temple in Japan, and multiple monumental waterfalls at Tokyo International Airport (Haneda).
+The Benesse Art Site of Naoshima Island houses two large-scale installations.

-Senju’s work is in The Metropolitan Museum of Art and Brooklyn Museum, New York; the Los Angeles County Museum of Art and the Museum of Contemporary Art, Los Angeles; the Asian Art Museum, San Francisco; the Nelson-Atkins Museum of Art, Kansas City, Missouri; the Royal Ontario Museum, Toronto; the Museum of Modern Art, Toyama, Japan; the Yamatane Museum of Art, Tokyo; Tokyo University of the Arts; and the Kushiro Art Museum, Hokkaido.
+Senju’s work is in the permanent collections of The Metropolitan Museum of Art and Brooklyn Museum, New York; the Los Angeles County Museum of Art and the Museum of Contemporary Art, Los Angeles; the Asian Art Museum, San Francisco; the Nelson-Atkins Museum of Art, Kansas City, Missouri; the Royal Ontario Museum, Toronto; the Museum of Modern Art, Toyama, Japan; the Yamatane Museum of Art, Tokyo; Tokyo University of the Arts; and the Kushiro Art Museum, Hokkaido.
+In 2009, Skira Editore published a monograph of his work titled Hiroshi Senju.
 The Hiroshi Senju Museum Karuizawa in Japan opened in 2011.

 Born in Tokyo, 1958 | Lives and works in New York